C4Q/AC-Android/cohort_5.4/unit_01/01_18_DSA_String_Manipulation.md

 ## Exercises

-Please see the canvas calendar to today's date for the link to today's exercises.
+Please see the canvas calendar for today's date to see the link to today's exercises.